vefthym/ParallelMetablocking/README.md

 **INSTRUCTION FOR EXECUTION (ADVANCED STRATEGY)**:

 You should run the main files for each of the following steps.
-To generate a hadoop jar, change the main class in the pom.ml file accordingly:
+To generate a hadoop jar, change the main class in the pom.ml file accordingly.

 For Block Filtering:<br/>
 Job 1: BlockSizeCounterDriver.java <br/>